R1sh1-11/AcoustiCare/README.md

 ## 🧪 Demo Tips
 For the best evaluation, test the app with audio that includes:
 * Overlapping speech
-* Sudden, loud equipment alarms (set the AI threshold/boost via the sidebar)
+* Sudden, loud equipment alarms
 * Periods of chaotic, volatile noise (rustling, dropping items)

 ## 👥 The Team